-The University is entitled as lessor under numerous operating leases to receive rental payments.
-Operating leases consist primarily of leases for the use of real property and have terms expiring through fiscal year 2041.
-The future minimum rental payments under noncancelable operating leases through August 31 of each period are shown at right.
+The University is entitled as lessor under its operating leases to receive rental income.
+Operating leases consist primarily of leases for the use of real property and have terms expiring through fiscal year 2040.
+The future minimum rental revenues associated with these leases through fiscal year 2040 are \$31.1 million.